 Currently in Vietnam the dog and cat meat trade is the only method of population control for unwanted animals.
-There are no veterinary clinics or rescue organizations providing the training for local veterinary graduates to perform YEAR-ROUND sterilization work throughout the country that would reduce the supply of animals going into the trade.
-Our veterinary clinic will be a center for this work, taking recent vet university grads as interns to learn international standard veterinary practices and providing continuing education programs througout the year for veterinarians already in practices of their own.
+There are no veterinary clinics or rescue organizations providing the training for local veterinary graduates to perform year round, mass sterilization work throughout the country that would reduce the supply of animals going into the trade.
+Our mobile veterinary clinic will be a center for this work, taking recent vet university grads as interns to learn international standard veterinary practices and providing continuing education programs througout the year for veterinarians already in practices of their own.

 In addition to the current horrendous level of vet care for pets, any animal that is not a cat or dog here is completely out of luck for medical care.
-Our clinic will treat all animals of all species on equal footing, providing top level care to farmed animals and providing them sanctuary as necessary.
+Our vets will treat all animals of all species on equal footing, providing top level care to farmed animals and providing them sanctuary as necessary.
 We will not participate in any part of livestock production services, teaching vet interns instead that ALL species are deserving of lifesaving treatment and are not to ever be treated as profit machines.
 A chicken, monkey, snake, and dog all have the same rights to medical treatment.
 Veterinary care, like human medical care, should never be considered a luxury good.
 This is the principal on which we have always operated.

 VAAR is a US 501(c)(3) organization so all American donations are tax-deductible.
 Please help us to help all animals of central Vietnam who are unable to access proper vet care, safe sterilization surgeries, dental care, and diagnostics and treatment at an international standard.